zyedidia/nextime/README.md

 ```
 Usage of nextime:
+  -clk string
+    	show summary for clock (default "all")
-  -crit string
+  -crit
-    	show critical path for clock
+    	also show critical path for selected clock
   -util
     	show utilization
 ```

 If no JSON report is provided, Nextime automatically tries to use `report.json`.

-When Nextime runs with no arguments it will only report a critical path if timing is not met.
-To view a critical path when timing is met you must request it with `-crit`.